AJWest22/MS3/README.md

 Reader was used to check if accounts were showing on the Database, and Admin was used to check if only reviews added by admin could be edited by admin.

 **UX GOALS:**

 Users can create, edit and delete reviews on books they've read, either books recommended on the site or one they've read themselves, and browse recommendations by others.

+Users can also leave feedback or ask any questions they may have regarding the site.

 **SITEOWNERS GOALS:**

 Provide a service that encourages people to read books and genres they may not normally try, and find good books.

+Ensure the database continues to accept new data, such as: books, reviews, users, and feedback or questions.

 **ABOUT THE SITE:**